 - Request the student make special arrangements to improve his or her performance (e.g., meeting with a tutor); - 2.
-Enter the student in the Early Warning System (EWS), a system in which the student's instructor, academic or freshman advisor, Academic Affairs Office, Student Affairs Office, and coach (if the student is an athlete); - 3.
+Enter the student in the Early Alert System which notifies the student's instructor, academic or freshman advisor, Academic Affairs office, Student Affairs office, and coach (if the student is an athlete): - 3.
 Place the student on attendance probation, whereby an additional unexcused absence would result in a grade of F for the course; and - 4.
 Contact the student's parent(s)/legal guardian about continuing problems if the student has given written permission for contacts.